 - Phase IV: Studies are done after the drug or treatment has been marketed to gather information on the drug’s effect in various populations and any side effects associated with long-term use.

 C. diff.
-Infection (CDI)_Prevention on the Horizon
+Infection (CDI)_Prevention Clinical Studies

 Seres Therapeutics is developing Ecobiotic® drugs designed to prevent C diff infections from coming back again.